How to solo travel in Thailand

 Use social media and travel apps to connect with fellow travelers.
 Platforms like Meetup and Couchsurfing often have local events and gatherings that you can join.

-ALSO SEE How to plan a trip to Italy
+ALSO SEE How to Plan the Perfect Trip to Paris

 8. Capture the Memories